wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/02-Advanced-Hooks/02-removing-hooks.md

 }
 ```

-This code could be added to a custom plugin, or a child theme’s `functions.php` file.
+This code could be added to a custom plugin, or a child theme’s `functions.php` file, specific to the site.

 ### Action